-- The firearm is aimed horizontally at the point midway between the forelegs and immediately below the base of the throat.
-Frontal chests shots should only be taken when the animal is in the head high position. - Shooting of individuals should stop when the flight response of the herd limits further accurate shooting. - Where possible fawns/calves and juveniles should be shot before shooting mature deer. - The target animals in a group should be checked to ensure they are dead before moving on to the next group of animals.
+- In family groups containing a mature jack with jennies and foals, the jack should be shot first.
+This tends to confuse the rest of the family group, slows their retreat and increases the chances of culling them.
+Unweaned foals should be the next targeted to prevent them being separated from the mob and therefore making them difficult to find. - The target animals in a group should be checked to ensure they are dead before moving on to the next group of animals.
 Always approach the animal from the dorsal (or spinal) side to prevent injury from the involuntary kicking legs.
-Death of shot animals can be confirmed by observing a combination of the following: - o no heartbeat - o no breathing - no corneal reflex (no blinking when the eyeball is touched) - no response to a painful stimulus (e.g., a pinch of the ear tip). - If death cannot be verified, a second shot to the head should be taken immediately. - If the carcasses are to be donated or sold for secondary use e.g., for feeding large carnivores at zoos, wildlife parks etc., they should be exsanguinated or 'bled-out' (carotid arteries and jugular veins cut) as soon as possible following shooting.
+Death of shot animals can be confirmed by observing a combination of the following: - no heartbeat - no breathing - no corneal reflex (no blinking when the eyeball is touched) - no response to a painful stimulus (e.g., a pinch of the ear tip). - If death cannot be verified, a second shot to the head should be taken immediately.

-Figure 1: Shot placement for ground shooting of feral deer.
+Figure 1: Shot placement for the ground shooting of feral donkeys